NTIA/LFMF/CONTRIBUTING.md

 ### MATLAB Wrappers

-MATLAB&reg;&reg; wrappers are implemented as toolboxes which interface with the shared library compiled from C++ source code.
+MATLAB&reg; wrappers are implemented as toolboxes which interface with the shared library compiled from C++ source code.
 The project structure is informed by the best practices provided by MathWorks&reg; in their [`toolboxdesign` repository](https://github.com/mathworks/toolboxdesign).
 Here is an example of how a function may be documented in a MATLAB wrapper.
 Note the